-The Acoustics and Vibration Project provides measurement services, and develops measurements and documentary standards for the SI units of acceleration, sound pressure, and ultrasonic power.
+The Acceleration, Vibration, and Acoustics Project provides measurement services, and develops measurements and documentary standards for the SI units of acceleration, sound pressure, and ultrasonic power.
 These activities provide traceability and support U.S. interests in commerce, defense, and public health and safety.

 For more information on the new IEEE MEMS Standard for Sensor Performance Parameter Definitions, see http://standards.ieee.org/develop/wg/mems_wg.html.